Spatial attention emerges from complementary modulation of the neural alpha rhythm and head movements

 Significance statement

 Cognitive neuroscience traditionally discards body movements as artifacts and, necessarily so, could not speak to their potentially integral role in cognition.
 We demonstrate a pivotal advantage from body movements in selective attention, a core cognitive function.
 Using mobile electroencephalography and gyroscopic tracking during auditory attention, we show that listeners rotate their heads towards relevant sounds, even when instructed not to, enhancing accuracy by reducing target uncertainty.
 Neural filtering, reflected in lateralized alpha oscillations, and behavioral filtering through head rotation were tightly linked in time and strength.
 Findings reveal that the foundation of attention is not purely neural but embodied—arising from interrelated neural and motor processes.
-Our results promote a reconceptualization of attention as a synergistic brain–body process.
+Our results promote a reconceptualization of attention as a temporally interlocked brain–body process.

 Article activity feed